NHLOCAL/Pulls-pictures/README.md

    ```

 3. **Enjoy Your Images**:
-   The script will create two folders on your Desktop:
+   The script will create folder on your Desktop:
-   - `New computer images\Spotlight images`
+   - `New computer images`
-   - `Lock images`

 ## Contributions